 A licence must be held regardless of whether the product is to be supplied within Australia or exported.

-- are licensed to manufacture the product
+- they are licensed to manufacture the product

 In most cases, we base our decision on audit reports provided to support the application.